Koosjuh/TeamPurple/Attack Surface Management/Cryptography/Post-Quantum Cryptography/cryptographic_inventory_post_quantum_readiness.md

 **Coverage capping rule:** no telemetry-derived domain may score more than **Inventory completeness + 2**.
 A "clean" legacy-crypto result measured against 40% of the estate is not a 5 — this rule makes incomplete coverage mathematically unable to produce a green dashboard, which is the false-confidence failure mode of every heuristic scoring model.

 Composite query for the two telemetry-scoreable domains — run in the **unified Defender portal** (Advanced Hunting with the Sentinel workspace onboarded, so `SigninLogs`, `SecurityEvent`, and `DeviceTvm*` share one query surface).
-Thresholds are heuristics; calibrate per customer and keep them stable across quarters so the trend is honest:
+Thresholds are heuristics; calibrate per environment and keep them stable across quarters so the trend is honest:

 ```kql
 let WeakKerb = toscalar(